powerdot/Faqelize/README.md

 ## Database format

-### Simple JSON database with questions and answers.
+### Simple JSON database with questions and answers

 ```json
 [